 At each step in your data to the information assembly line, there is a logic that has to be executed to cleanse and confirm the data so that it can be used by the organization.
 There is no getting around this, that logic MUST live somewhere.
 Whether it's in people's heads and excel spreadsheets or an automated data integration process.
 When and where that logic gets executed is critical.
 Let me give you an example.
 If you embed your logic in your analytics layer then you will have a very tightly coupled data visualization solution.
 Additionally, you will be locked into that vendor.
 There are all sorts of gotchas like this in setting up an architecture, so the question is where do we put that logic?

 There are a few principles that I think need to be followed when deciding where that logic lives:

-Third we have to respect the latency requirements of the people receiving the information.
-Real time seems to be the knee jerk reaction to answering that question.
-However, real time creates a can of worms which I’ve brought up in a few previous videos.
-There are times however where real time is absolutely necessary.
-In such cases tight coupling of logic becomes essential as the data has to flow without any persistence steps.
-So when an architecture is being set up, real time process requirements must be accounted for
+Third, we have to respect the latency requirements of the people receiving the information.
+Real-time seems to be the knee-jerk reaction to answering that question.
+However, real-time creates a can of worms which I’ve brought up in a few previous videos.
+There are times however where real-time is absolutely necessary.
+In such cases, tight coupling of logic becomes essential as the data has to flow without any persistence steps.
+So when architecture is being set up, real-time process requirements must be accounted for

-Fourth, barring any real time requirements, you want to loosely couple the critical junctures of logic.
-For example, if I’m going to deal with data quality I want to address that step before I deal with mastering the data, otherwise I’ll force the master data management tool to try and correlate records that have dirty data to begin with thus wasting a lot of compute resources.
+Fourth, barring any real-time requirements, you want to loosely couple the critical junctures of logic.
+For example, if I’m going to deal with data quality I want to address that step before I deal with mastering the data, otherwise, I’ll force the master data management tool to try and correlate records that have dirty data, to begin with thus wasting a lot of computing resources.
 Additionally, by keeping the critical junctures in logic separated, I can upgrade those junctures without breaking their counterparts.
-Thus keeping the architecture more future proof.
+Thus keeping the architecture more future-proof.